Tcarlos/Linux-Knowledge-Base/Testcase 3: Advanced LXC system with 3 node DRBD.md

     lvconvert --type cache --cachepool VG1/cachedata VG1/cachedlv
         Logical volume VG1/cachedlv is now cached.

-    lvs
+## 3.5 Create on top of cachedlv a thinpool

-## 3.5 Setup and configure the DRBD device
+In this thinpool we use a thin volume as backing device and basis for DRBD

 **Set in /etc/lvm/lvm.conf:**